quodlibet/quodlibet/quodlibet/docs/guide/playback/backends.rst

-In case you are interested in which GStreamer elements and audio formats are used in the current pipeline, start Quod Libet in debug mode (``quodlibet --debug``), go to *Music* → *Preferences* → *Playback* and press the *Print Playback* button.
+In case you are interested in which GStreamer elements and audio formats are used in the current pipeline, start Quod Libet in debug mode (``quodlibet --debug``), go to *Music* → *Preferences* → *Playback* and press the *Print Pipeline* button.
 It will print the whole pipeline used for the current active song to *stdout*.

 For debugging GStreamer related issues see the official GStreamer docs: